AvGeeky/SSNInventePaymentSystem_Backend2026/README.md

 **At-Least-Once Delivery:** This pipeline prioritizes architectural simplicity over strict exactly-once processing.
 It does not employ atomic locking on the worker side.

-* **The Zombie Worker Scenario:** If an original worker thread stalls for >1 minute, the Sweeper will claim and reprocess the message.
+* **The Zombie Worker Scenario:** If an original worker thread stalls for >5 minutes, the Sweeper will claim and reprocess the message.
 If the original worker later wakes up and finishes its execution, a duplicate email will be sent.
 This minor redundancy is accepted as a standard tradeoff to avoid the complexity and overhead of distributed database locks.